Zach Lindley

-Zach Lindley (born November 9, 1999) is a former professional Canadian football defensive back who played for two seasons for the Montreal Alouettes of the Canadian Football League (CFL).
+Zach Lindley (born November 9, 1999) is a Canadian former professional football defensive back who played two seasons with the Montreal Alouettes of the Canadian Football League (CFL).

 University career

 Lindley played U Sports football for the Western Mustangs from 2017 to 2021.
 He used a redshirt season in 2017 as the team won the 53rd Vanier Cup championship.
 He was also a member of the 2021 Vanier Cup championship team.

 Professional career

 Lindley was drafted in the eighth round, 69th overall, by the Montreal Alouettes in the 2022 CFL draft and signed with the team on May 13, 2022.
 Following training camp, he began the season on the practice roster, but made his professional debut on July 2, 2022, against the Saskatchewan Roughriders where he had two special teams tackles.
 He played in 12 of the next 15 games, missing three due to injury, where he recorded one defensive tackle and 13 special teams tackles.

 In 2023, Lindley played in 11 regular season games where he had one defensive tackle and nine special teams tackles.
 He was injured late in the season and did not dress in the Grey Cup game as the Alouettes defeated the Winnipeg Blue Bombers in the 110th Grey Cup championship.
 He announced his retirement on January 18, 2024.